Providing Component Access to Enclosing Record Objects

 end P;

-That's the solution.
+That's the implementation.
 Now for some necessary details.

 and again in the type completion in the package private part: